Shakefire/Nexa-AI-COMPANION/docs/before_we_begin.md

 WHATSAPP_VERIFY_TOKEN = ""
 ```

 In this doc, we will show you how to get the values for all of these variables, except for the WhatsApp ones.
-That's something we will cover in a dedicated lesson.
-Let's begin.

 ### Groq